bevacqua/dominus/README.md

 ## Instance Methods

-Once you've gotten yourself a `Dominus` array, there's a few more methods you'll get access to.
+Once you've gotten yourself a `Dominus` collection, there's a few more methods you'll get access to.
 I'll denote array instances as `a`, where possible.

 ### `a.find(selector)`

 Queries the DOM for children of the elements in the array, using the provided selector.
-Returns a single `Dominus` array containing all of the results.
+Returns a single `Dominus` collection containing all of the results.

 ### `a.findOne(selector)`

 Queries the DOM for children of the elements in the array, using the provided selector.
 Returns the first matching [`HTMLElement`][2] object, if any.

-TODO: list all methods

-...
+### `a.html(value?)`

+If a `value` is provided then every element in the `Dominus` collection gets assigned that HTML `value`, then `a` is returned for chaining.
+If you don't provide a `value`, then you get the HTML contents of the first node in the `Dominus` collection.

+### `a.on(type, fn)`

+Attaches the event handler `fn` for events of type `type` on every element in the `Dominus` collection.

 # License